 Skill score, before and after training

-Evaluating employee skill score before and after training is essential to assess the program's impact.
+Evaluating employee skill scores before and after training is essential to assess the program's impact.
 Proficiency levels serve as key markers of individual progress and performance, enabling learners to track improvement and identify areas for further development.

-Organizations like Deloitte have successfully leveraged skilling platforms like Disprz to create enhance employee skill proficiency, leading to substantial improvements in workforce performance.
+Organizations like Deloitte have successfully leveraged skilling platforms like Disprz to create and enhance employee skill proficiency, leading to substantial improvements in workforce performance.

 Quantifiable improvement in key job performance indicators (KPIs)

 Key performance indicators (KPIs) are fundamental to driving employee performance.
-Aligning training and coaching with KPIs ensures learning initiatives directly address the skills and competencies needed to meet organizational objectives, ultimately boosting efficiency and productivity.
+Aligning training and coaching with L&D KPIs ensures learning initiatives directly address the skills and competencies needed to meet organizational objectives, ultimately boosting efficiency and productivity.

 Role readiness score